lavrd/tunnel/README.md

 ### Build

-To build you can use target from Makefile: `make build`.
+To build you can use target from Makefile: `make build_macos`.
 It will be built, bundled and signed.

 Then, to execute binary, use following binary: `target/debug/bundle/osx/tunnel.app/Contents/MacOS/tunnel`.